All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 and Ipamorelin: How They Work

 CJC-1295 and Ipamorelin are almost always discussed and used together because they stimulate growth hormone release through complementary pathways.
+For a complete cost breakdown, see our affordable GLP-1 options.
+For a complete cost breakdown, see our cheapest semaglutide options.

 CJC-1295 is a synthetic analog of growth hormone-releasing hormone (GHRH).
 GHRH is the primary hypothalamic signal that tells the anterior pituitary to synthesize and release growth hormone.
 CJC-1295 mimics this signal, but with modifications that dramatically extend its half-life.
-Native GHRH is broken down in minutes; CJC-1295, particularly the DAC (Drug Affinity Complex) variant that binds to albumin, maintains biological activity for days.
+Native GHRH is broken down in minutes.
+CJC-1295, particularly the DAC (Drug Affinity Complex) variant that binds to albumin, maintains biological activity for days.
 This creates a sustained elevation of baseline GH secretion rather than a single spike.

 Ipamorelin is a growth hormone secretagogue receptor (GHSR) agonist, meaning it works through the ghrelin receptor pathway.
 While ghrelin itself has multiple effects beyond GH release (including appetite stimulation and effects on gut motility), ipamorelin is unusually selective among GHSR agonists.
 It stimulates GH release with minimal effect on cortisol, prolactin, or appetite.
-This selectivity is one of the reasons it is preferred over older secretagogues like GHRP-6, which caused significant hunger spikes.
+This selectivity is one of the reasons it's preferred over older secretagogues like GHRP-6, which caused significant hunger spikes.

 When used together, CJC-1295 provides a sustained baseline elevation of GH signaling, while ipamorelin amplifies the pulsatile release pattern.
 The result is an increase in both mean GH levels and the amplitude of natural GH pulses, without creating the supraphysiological spikes that come with direct GH injection.
 This matters because the pulsatile pattern of GH release is physiologically important.
 The body responds differently to pulsatile versus continuous GH exposure, with pulsatile release being more effective at stimulating hepatic IGF-1 production and fat oxidation.